jakobnissen/jakobnissen.github.io/posts/optimise.md

 ### Prerequisites: What to learn first
 You can't write fast code without knowing a few basics on how computers, algorithms, and Julia works - quite a few basics, actually.
 You should:

 * Read my [previous guide on computer hardware](https://viralinstruction.com/posts/hardware), unless you are already familiar with writing fast code in other programming languages.
-Preferrably, you should also learn all the prerequisites of _that_ namely,
+Preferably, you should also learn all the prerequisites of _that_ namely,
   * Basics concepts in algorithms like big-O notation
   * How integers and floats are represented in memory
   * The memory layout of strings and their encoding